-Trump speaks to Saudi king as Gulf crisis deepens
+Trump speaks to Saudi King as Gulf crisis deepens

 The West African country of Mauritania has joined the swelling ranks of the countries cold-shouldering Qatar.
 On Tuesday, it became the ninth nation to sever diplomatic ties with the Gulf state, according to a statement published by the official Mauritanian state news agency.

-"Mauritania's positions have always reflected our firm belief in the need to strengthen cooperation and solidarity among brothers and to confront any threat to security and stability in our Arab homeland," read the statement.
+"Mauritania's positions have always reflected our firm belief in the need to strengthen cooperation and solidarity among brothers and to confront any threat to security and stability in our Arab homeland," the statement said.

 "But, unfortunately, the State of Qatar has been working to undermine these principles on which the joint Arab action has been based.